Building a new home can be incredibly exciting, but there are quite a few details to consider before construction can begin.

 Disregarding the Safety of Your Home Layout

-Amenities like balconies, stairs that don’t have railings, and expansive glass shower enclosures look great for adults but aren’t a good idea for families with small children.
+Amenities like balconies, stairs without railings, and expansive glass shower enclosures look great for adults but aren’t a good idea for families with small children.

 Before you decide on any such amenities make sure to consider the needs of your family – and please remember: safety always comes first.